BlockHorizons/BlockSniper/resources/languages/README.md

 # Translation information

 Thank you for your interest in helping translate.
 If you do happen to help translate, please make sure to follow this format:
 For an example on how to do it, click the English translation.
+The English messages are the ones to be translated, so keep those next to you.
 ````
 # <English name of language> translations, by <Your name>.